Decompilation

 Note

-Decompilation requires a Hex-Rays decompiler licence for the target
+IDA exports use Hex-Rays and require a decompiler licence for the target

 Function.decompiled_code is an empty string for every function.